Visualization of Roman APT products#

 With large programs, executing these loops serially becomes cumbersome.
 Given that each segment is independent, we can parallelize the processes.

 To optimize memory usage, we split the work into niter batches and compute each batch in parallel using Dask.
-Once coputed, we sum the results of each batch and accumulate them into a final total map.
+Once computed, we sum the results of each batch and accumulate them into a final total map.

 # Number of batches